 Residents Maintain Autonomy

-In Harlem Center for Nursing and Rehabilitation, 14.66% Percentage of Patients
+In Harlem Center for Nursing and Rehabilitation, 13.2% of Patients

-This tells you the percent of patients that required more assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's could be a sign of the erosion of a resident's health.
+This tells you the percent of residents who required more assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's may be a sign of the deterioration of a resident's health.

 Ability to Keep Residents Mobile

-In Harlem Center for Nursing and Rehabilitation, 18.82% Percentage of Residents
+In Harlem Center for Nursing and Rehabilitation, 9.8% of Residents

-This datapoint measures the percentage of long-term residents that retained mobility levels.
-Many believe that mobility is critical to residents' physical and mental health.
+This metric is a measure of the percent of long-term residents that retained mobility levels.
+Many believe that the ability to move around is critical to residents' health.

 Short-term Care: Rehospitalizations

-In Harlem Center for Nursing and Rehabilitation, 18.82 Percentage of Residents Rehospitalized
+In Harlem Center for Nursing and Rehabilitation, 9.8% of Residents Rehospitalized

-This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-There is a correlation between staying out of the hospital and the quality of rehabilitation services.
+This tells you the number of rehospitalizations per thousand days of short-term care.
+There is typically a correlation between reduced hospitalizations and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits

-In Harlem Center for Nursing and Rehabilitation, 8.77 Percentage of Patients
+In Harlem Center for Nursing and Rehabilitation, 9.59% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Harlem Center for Nursing and Rehabilitation, 74.71% Percentage of Resident
+In Harlem Center for Nursing and Rehabilitation, 88.92% of Resident

-This is the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Higher levels of autonomy with activities of daily living often correlates with better rehabilitation services.
+This tells you the percent of short-term care residents who saw functional improvements, such as with activities of daily living.
+Higher levels of autonomy with ADL's usually correlates with successful rehabilitation.

 Scores for New York, NY